team-telnyx/telnyx-java/docs/ProgrammableFaxCommandsApi.md

         bearerAuth.setBearerToken("BEARER TOKEN");

         ProgrammableFaxCommandsApi apiInstance = new ProgrammableFaxCommandsApi(defaultClient);
-        OffsetDateTime filterCreatedAtGte = 2020-02-02T22:25:27.521992Z; // OffsetDateTime | ISO 8601 date time for filtering faxes created after or on that date
+        OffsetDateTime filterCreatedAtGte = OffsetDateTime.parse("2020-02-02T22:25:27.521992Z"); // OffsetDateTime | ISO 8601 date time for filtering faxes created after or on that date
-        OffsetDateTime filterCreatedAtGt = 2020-02-02T22:25:27.521992Z; // OffsetDateTime | ISO 8601 date time for filtering faxes created after that date
+        OffsetDateTime filterCreatedAtGt = OffsetDateTime.parse("2020-02-02T22:25:27.521992Z"); // OffsetDateTime | ISO 8601 date time for filtering faxes created after that date
-        OffsetDateTime filterCreatedAtLte = 2020-02-02T22:25:27.521992Z; // OffsetDateTime | ISO 8601 formatted date time for filtering faxes created on or before that date
+        OffsetDateTime filterCreatedAtLte = OffsetDateTime.parse("2020-02-02T22:25:27.521992Z"); // OffsetDateTime | ISO 8601 formatted date time for filtering faxes created on or before that date
-        OffsetDateTime filterCreatedAtLt = 2020-02-02T22:25:27.521992Z; // OffsetDateTime | ISO 8601 formatted date time for filtering faxes created before that date
+        OffsetDateTime filterCreatedAtLt = OffsetDateTime.parse("2020-02-02T22:25:27.521992Z"); // OffsetDateTime | ISO 8601 formatted date time for filtering faxes created before that date
-        String filterDirectionEq = inbound; // String | The direction, inbound or outbound, for filtering faxes sent from this account
+        String filterDirectionEq = "inbound"; // String | The direction, inbound or outbound, for filtering faxes sent from this account
-        String filterFromEq = +13127367276; // String | The phone number, in E.164 format for filtering faxes sent from this number
+        String filterFromEq = "+13127367276"; // String | The phone number, in E.164 format for filtering faxes sent from this number
         Integer pageSize = 2; // Integer | Number of fax resourcxes for the single page returned Integer pageNumber = 2; // Integer | Number of the page to be retrieved try {